 Depending on what surveys you go for, they can cost anything from a few hundred to thousands of pounds, so be clear about what’s compulsory and anything on top of that you may want, and make sure you’ve done your homework and know how much they will all end up costing.

 Home insurance is easily overlooked especially when there are so many other seemingly more important things to budget for, but you’ll want to make sure you have a decent policy in place as quickly as possible.

 Home insurance is definitely not something to overlook, put off or scrimp on, so make sure you get a range of quotes or use a price comparison service to find the right policy for you.

 Although here in the UK many are enjoying a stamp duty holiday right now, depending on when you move and the value of the property, stamp duty can represent a large figure.

-Even though it can be costly, it’s easy to overlook, especially for first time buyers who might have thought about conveyancing and survey fees but not stamp duty.
+Even though it can be costly, it’s easy to overlook, especially for first time buyers who might have thought about conveyancing (find out more about cheap online conveyancing here) and survey fees but not stamp duty.

 Redecorating & DIY

 If you’re happy to move into somewhere less than perfect and live with it and aren’t too fussed about making things just-so quickly, this isn’t likely to be of major importance, but many movers will be keen not only to put their stamp on their new home, but also to make a few home improvements.